 A state of complete physical, mental and social wellbeing, and not merely the absence of disease or infirmity.
+[WHO]

-People with Activity Limitations (E) / Personnes à Performances Réduites (F):

-Those people, of all ages, who are unable to perform, independently and without aid, basic human activities or tasks - because of a health condition or physical / mental / cognitive / psychological impairment of a permanent or temporary nature.
+People with Activity Limitations (E) / Personnes à Performances Réduites (F): Those people, of all ages, who are unable to perform, independently and without aid, basic human activities or tasks - because of a health condition or physical / mental / cognitive / psychological impairment of a permanent or temporary nature.

-The above Term includes ...
+Note: The above Term, in English and French, includes ...

-- wheelchair users; - people who experience difficulty in walking, with or without a facilitation aid, e.g. stick, crutch, calliper or walking frame; - frail, older people; - the very young (people under the age of 5 years); - people who suffer from arthritis, asthma, or a heart condition; - the visually and/or hearing impaired; - people who have a cognitive impairment disorder, including dementia, amnesia, brain injury, or delirium; - women in the later stages of pregnancy; - people impaired following the use of alcohol, other 'social' drugs e.g. cocaine and heroin, and some medicines; - people who suffer any partial or complete loss of language related abilities, i.e. aphasia ; - people impaired following exposure to environmental pollution and/or other irresponsible human activities, e.g. war and terrorism;
+- wheelchair users ; - people who experience difficulty in walking, with or without a facilitation aid, e.g. stick, crutch, calliper or walking frame ; - frail, older people ; - the very young (people under the age of 5 years) ; - people who suffer from arthritis, asthma, or a heart condition ; - the visually and/or hearing impaired ; - people who have a cognitive impairment disorder, including dementia, amnesia, brain injury, or delirium ; - women in the later stages of pregnancy ; - people impaired following the use of alcohol, other 'social' drugs e.g. cocaine and heroin, and some medicines ; - people who suffer any partial or complete loss of language related abilities, i.e. aphasia ; - people impaired following exposure to environmental pollution and/or other irresponsible human activities, e.g. war and terrorism ; - people who experience a panic attack in a real fire situation or other emergency ; - people, including firefighters, who suffer incapacitation as a result of exposure, during a real fire, to smoke and poisonous or toxic substances, and/or elevated temperatures.